Screen from a fictional travel mobile app on a green gradient background

 Step 2: DIY discovery adventure [Tool Research Interviews]

-After collaborating with my mentor (Sr. UX Designer) and manager to identify key stakeholders, I reviewed Cimg resources and familiarised myself with the tool through discussions with the Cimg developer and prepared targeted questions.
+After reviewing Cimg resources and familiarising myself with the tool through discussions with the Cimg developer, prepared targeted questions for interviewing 4 key stakeholders(users).

-Step 3: Research to visualising the flow [understanding common flows to maintain adaptability]
+Step 3: Research insights to visualising the flow [understanding common flows to maintain adaptability]

 • The flow outlined below is consistent across teams and crucial to maintain uniformity.